 Famed Canadian journalist and author Eric Margolis wrote on November 19, 2010: “Obama appears to want out of the Afghan War.
 His final gamble of sending 30,000 more troops into the $7.5 billion monthly war has so far failed to produce the hoped-for decisive victory.
 But powerful pro-war groups, including the Pentagon, the arms industry and Republicans, are thwarting the weakened Obama’s attempts to wind down the war……”

-On December 13, 2010 – The Guardian UK published an OPEN LETTER, signed by 50 experts and field-workers – to Ben Obama, saying, it’s “time for negotiation (with Taliban) in Afghanistan”.
+On December 13, 2010 – The Guardian UK published an OPEN LETTER, signed by 50 experts and field-workers – to Barack Obama, saying, it’s “time for negotiation (with Taliban) in Afghanistan”.

 We have been engaged and working inside Afghanistan, some of us for decades, as academics, experts and members of non-governmental organisations.
 Today we are deeply worried about the current course of the war and the lack of credible scenarios for the future.
 The cost of the war is now more than $120bn per year for the United States alone.
 This is unsustainable in the long run.
 In addition, human losses are increasing.
 More than 680 soldiers from the international coalition – along with hundreds of Afghans – have died this year in Afghanistan, and the year is not yet over.
 We appeal to you to use the unparalleled resources and influence which the US now brings to bear in Afghanistan to achieve that longed-for peace…….